Samborka/nodejs-test/README.md

-##Introduction
+## Introduction

 This repository has eight programming logic tests developed in js

-##Usage

 ## Installation